Ormsby Vandeleur: Biography

 In 1806 Vandeleur returned to England.
 On 16 April 1807, he exchanged into the 19th Light Dragoons, and on 25 April 1808 was promoted to be brevet colonel.
 On 4 June 1811 he was promoted to major-general, and appointed to command an infantry brigade of the Light Division in the Peninsular War.

 Vandeleur led the division, after Craufurd received his mortal wound, to the assault of the breach of Ciudad Rodrigo on 19 January 1812, when he was severely wounded.
-He nevertheless took part in the Battle of Salamanca on 22 June.
 In June of the following year, he intercepted a French division and cut off one of its brigades, taking three hundred prisoners and forcing the remainder to disperse in the mountains.
+He took part in the Battle of Salamanca on 22 July, leading a brigade in the Light Division.
 On 21 June 1813 he was at the Battle of Vittoria, and in the following month was appointed to command a brigade of light dragoons under Sir Thomas Graham (afterwards Lord Lynedoch), and later under Lord Niddry, and he was engaged in all the operations of that column, including the Battle of the Nive.
 At the close of the Peninsular War he was selected to conduct a division of British cavalry and artillery from Bordeaux to Calais.

 In October 1814 Vandeleur was appointed to the staff of the British army in Belgium.
 He was given the colonelcy of the 19th Light Dragoons on 12 January 1815.
 He commanded the 4th Cavalry Brigade, consisting of the 11th, 12th, and 16th light dragoons, at the Battle of Waterloo, and from the time that The Earl of Uxbridge was wounded and had to leave the field he commanded, as next senior, the whole of the British cavalry at Waterloo, and during the advance on Paris until Louis XVIII entered the capital (on 8 July).
 For his services in the Peninsula and Belgium, he was made a knight-commander of the Order of the Bath (military division) on 3 January 1815, and received the Army Gold Medal with clasps for Ciudad Rodrigo, Salamanca, Vittoria, and the Nive, and the Silver Waterloo Medal.
 He was also nominated a knight of the second class of the Russian Order of St. Vladimir, and a commander of the Bavarian Order of Maximilian Joseph.

 The 19th Light Dragoons were disbanded in 1820, and in 1823 Vandeleur was given the colonelcy of the 14th Light Dragoons, from which on 18 June 1830 he was transferred to the colonelcy of the 16th Lancers.
 He was promoted to lieutenant-general on 19 July 1821, and general on 28 June 1838.
 He was appointed Knight Grand Cross of the Order of the Bath in 1833.
 He died on 10 December 1849 at his house in Merrion Square, Dublin.